vivaria/edisonrul.ing/docs/source/cards/vandalgyon-the-dark-dragon-lord.md

-# VAN'DALGYON THE DARK DRAGON LORD
+# Van'Dalgyon The Dark Dragon Lord

 > ① After a Counter Trap Card you control negates the activation of an opponent's card(s) or effect(s), you can Special Summon this card from your hand. ② Then activate the appropriate effects, based on the type of cards negated:
 • Spell: Inflict 1500 damage to your opponent.